shenkel7/recycle/README.md

 ### How it works

 This app was created with React, Tensorflow/Tensorflowjs, and Firebase hosting!
-We trained a Tensorflow model with an image library from Kaggle and exported it to a Tensorflow js compatible format, then we load it directly into the frontend to make predictions on images that you can either upload or take using a webcam.
+We trained a Tensorflow model with an image library from Kaggle and exported it to a Tensorflow js compatible format, then we loaded it directly into the frontend to make predictions on images that you can either upload or take using a webcam.
 Currently, the accuracy of the model has room for improvement--we're working on getting it better.

 ### Try it out